Kashif-Rezwi/nebula-api/README.md

-# nebula-api
+# better-dev-api
-Core server and API for Nebula, the AI chat platform.
+Core server and API for Better DEV, the AI chat platform.